BABY FORMULA

 Identifying the Right Time to Introduce Solid Foods

 While every child's developmental timeline is unique, there are key indicators that collectively signal the arrival of the right moment for introducing solids.
-These signs offer glimpses into your baby's physical and cognitive progress, which can let you know that it is time to make the leap from just breast milk or formula to baby food
+These signs offer glimpses into your baby's physical and cognitive progress, which can let you know that it is time to make the leap from just breast milk or baby formula to baby food

 Signs Your Baby is Ready for Solids